 Every time your cannabis flower is touched, residue can either stick to the herb or trichomes can break off.

 Over time, this makes the cannabis less potent and impacts the overall quality of the product.

 If you are picking up cannabis from a dispensary, collective, or compassion center, opt for locations that weigh out material with chopsticks, tongs, or use gloves when working with the product.

 This reduces the amount of hands on your cannabis flower.

 7. Avoid products that contain visible stems and seeds

-Seeds are a good thing if you’re planning to grow, but you don’t typically want to find them in your bud.
+Seeds in weed are a good thing if you’re planning to grow, but you don’t typically want to find them in your bud.